 Water may leak or refuse to drain around a sink pop-up for a number of reasons.
 If your sink pop-up won’t pop up or seat properly, fixing it is quite easy—usually just a matter of adjusting a few parts.
 The culprit is often a buildup of hair around the base of the stopper or the pivot rod mechanism.
 Or, the clevis may be out of adjustment (see illustration to identify the various parts).

-Here’s how to fix the problem:
+Here’s more detail on how to fix the problem:

 1With a slight twist, try to lift out the stopper.
 If it seems to be linked to the mechanism below, reach under the sink and unscrew the pivot rod retaining nut and pull out the pivot rod to disengage it.
+Use locking-jaw pliers to loosen it if necessary.

 2Lift the stopper from the drain.
 Clean off all hair and debris.
 If the stopper is broken or its seal looks worn, replace it.